-Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
+Supportive and palliative care for terminally ill member is covered in the home or hospice facility up to 180 days.
 Services include inpatient and outpatient care, and family counseling; these services are provided under the direction of a Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less.
-Inpatient hospice care is limited to maximum coverage of \$3,000 per member per calendar year.
-Outpatient care is limited to maximum coverage of \$2,000 per member per calendar year.